ROVR Docs

 This encompasses the geometry, orientation, category, and corresponding relationships between objects and lanes.

-After users complete data collection, we aggregate the local mapping results in the cloud.
-Typically, the requirements for HD maps are an absolute accuracy of less than 50 cm and a relative accuracy of less than 20 cm within 100 meters.
+After data collection, local mapping results are aggregated in the cloud.
+HD maps typically require an absolute accuracy of less than 50 cm and a relative accuracy within 20 cm over 100 meters.

-All of this data is used to automatically generate HD map data.
-Point cloud data provides centimeter-level ranging capabilities, while image data offers rich semantic information.
-Precise pose data improves the overall consistency and positional accuracy of HD maps.
-However, due to the high precision requirements set by OEMs, manual editing and review are still necessary after automatic generation.
+All collected data is used to automatically generate HD maps.
+Point cloud data provides centimeter-level ranging, image data offers rich semantic information, and precise pose data enhances overall map consistency and positioning accuracy.
+Due to the high precision standards demanded by OEMs, manual editing and review are still necessary after automatic generation.

-Starting in Q3 2024, we will use the mini device TX for HD map mapping, and our app will support online mapping.
-Currently, the data transmission rate is 100kB/km, and it is expected to decrease to 50kB/km by Q2 2025.
+Starting in Q3 2024, we will use the mini device TX for HD map mapping, with online mapping supported by our app.
+Currently, the data transmission rate is 100 KB/km and is expected to decrease to 50 KB/km by Q2 2025.

-After Q2 2025, we will release our professional device LC, which will directly support online mapping
+After Q1 2025, we will release our professional device LC, which will support online high-precision map mapping.

-Firstly, we will perform 3D reconstruction of consecutive images using the stereo vision method.
+HD map updating begins with 3D reconstruction of consecutive images using stereo vision techniques.

-However, due to the latency during camera exposure, the result of visual 3D reconstruction is non-rigidly related to the existing HD map point cloud.
-We will simulate the imaging process to project the HD map point cloud onto the image coordinate system and match it with real-time collected images (mainly edge features) to optimize the camera's intrinsic and extrinsic parameters.
+However, due to latency during camera exposure, the visual 3D reconstruction results are not rigidly aligned with the existing HD map point cloud.
+To address this, we simulate the imaging process to project the HD map point cloud onto the image coordinate system and match it with real-time captured images—primarily focusing on edge features—to optimize the camera’s intrinsic and extrinsic parameters.

 In the era of LLM, data is a precious resource, and its importance is particularly prominent in the field of vision.
 Unlike SORA, our 4D data generation model is based on the real world and allows for precise scene editing (such as defining accurate three-dimensional positions, dimensions, orientations, velocities, etc., for a vehicle), which is crucial for training large models for tasks like autonomous driving.
 Below is a demo video based on the Kitti dataset.
 In the video, we replaced all different types of vehicles with the same vehicle model.